NickRC6/steam-price-checker/README.md

 # Steam Price Checker
 This project is my "First Personal Project" for Boot.dev as my first submission.
-This is a CLI tool to compare Steam game prices across regions using the Steam Store API using Python.
+This is a CLI tool to compare Steam game prices across global regions using the Steam Store API using Python.
 Basically, I chose this idea since I very often check regional prices ever since I've moved abroad.

+Input two regions from the available list, write down the game you want to compare and you'll get the prices of said game for both regions and currencies.
+Additionally, if both currencies are supported by the exchange API that is being used (Frankfurter API) you will see exactly how much money you would be saving.

 ## 1. Install Python